SeanNaren/deepspeech.torch/README.md

 ```
 Main method located at AN4Test.lua.

+Training data is currently the <a href="http://www.speech.cs.cmu.edu/databases/an4/">AN4 Audio database</a>.
+Within the AN4Test we specify the file path to the an4 dataset. '''Note that the data has to be converted into wav format, a bash script ConvertAN4ToWav.sh has been included to help with this (place this into the an4 directory then run).'''

 The current network is as follows (the input to the network is numberOfTimeFrames x frequencies where frequencies is 251).

 ```